canadalearningcode/llc-html-css-multi-page-site/README.md

-## This content is featured in a monthly theme!

-In 2019, we want to challenge Canadians to pause and think, learn about, share, and work towards solving issues that affect us all on a global scale – while leveraging the power of technology!
-More information on monthly themes [here](https://www.canadalearningcode.ca/monthly-themes/)

-*March's theme is WATER.*

-See slide 5 for suggestions on how learners can incorporate this month’s theme into their projects - if they choose to participate.

-# Canada Learning Code
-## Ladies Learning Code
+# Ladies Learning Code

-### HTML & CSS for Beginners: Learn to Build a Multi Page Website From Scratch
+## HTML & CSS for Beginners: Learn to Build a Multi Page Website From Scratch

 A full day introductory HTML & CSS workshop.